Two-Week Wait

 Early diagnosis of a disease may mean more effective treatment and better outcomes.
 This is because many serious illnesses are more likely to be cured if they are treated early.

-For further information on the two week wait service please read the leaflet below or visit our FAQ section.
+For further information on the two week wait service please use the drop-down menus below to see answers to common questions.

 To rule out the possibility of cancer.